In This Section

 - If your grade is 16 to 27, you will be placed into MA104 or MA107 (based on the requirements of your program).

-- If your grade is 28 or above, you can take the Calculator-Based Calculus Readiness Test if you would like to be placed into MA110 or MA122 (based on the requirements of your program).
-You can take this immediately after completing the Calculator-Based Algebra test or at another time before June 30, 2017.
+- If your grade is 28 or above, you may take the Calculator-Based Calculus Readiness Test if you would like to be placed into MA110 or MA122 (based on the requirements of your program).
+You can take this immediately after completing the Calculator-Based Algebra test or at another time before June 30, 2021.

 I qualified for MA107 with the recitation.
 How does this impact my curriculum?